obsidiansystems/obelisk/CONTRIBUTING.md

 ## Submitting Changes

-Most pull requests should target the `develop` branch.
+Most pull requests should target the `develop` branch. `master` is the release branch. `develop` is periodically merged into master after a period of testing.

 ### Guidelines for Commit Messages